 - With no national data there can be no combined national analysis, and no data-informed method for providing national support or guidance.

-- There is no innovation.
+- No innovation.
 Any advances in how mobile libraries are delivered requires data about existing services that doesn’t exist.

 Looking at these issues, possible project steps could be:

 - Construct a standard format for mobile library data, after researching existing data and requirements.

 - Create a data portal to collect and aggregate this data, across mobile library services

 - Allow maintenance of data on the data portal e.g. by local authorities